peteroupc/peteroupc.github.io/random.md

 One process to generate verifiable random numbers is described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
 Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of [**hash functions**](#Hash_Functions) stronger than MD5 (see the last paragraph of section 3.3 of that RFC).

+Another way is to hash publicly known inputs using _verifiable delay functions_, functions whose output deliberately takes time to compute but is easy to verify.
+They were first formally defined in a 2018 paper by Boneh, Bonneau, and others.
+See also Lenstra&dash;Wesolowski 2015.

 <a id=Noise></a>
 #### Noise